DiegelD/CarND-Path-Planning-Project/README.md

  <p></p>

 ## Conclusion
-In the following you will find the development of an intelligent high way pilot.
+In the following you will find the development of an **intelligent high way pilot**.
-That performs optimized lane changing, this means that the car only changes into a lane that improves its forward progress.
+That performs optimized lane changing, means the car only changes into a lane that improves its forward progress.
-In the following are some highlights of the project described.
-For deeper and wider insights feel free to check the code that speaks for itself.
+- *In the following are some highlights of the project described.
+For deeper and wider insights feel free to check the code that speaks for itself*.

 Overview
 ---